-This exam consists of 40 questions.
-There is a practice test with many more questions.
+There is a practice test.
+The official exam consists of 40 questions.
+The practice test has more questions.
 As you answer each question, it will tell you whether you got the answer right or not, and will let you try again until you do get it right.